 - Try to continue normal routines when possible, especially at bedtime.

-- Don’t avoid or ignore talking about the role that racism, transphobia, Islamophobia, or other forms of oppression played in the event.
-Talking early and often helps children make sense of what they are seeing and hearing.
+- If relevant, ton’t avoid or ignore talking about the role that racism, antisemitism, transphobia, Islamophobia, or other forms of oppression played in the event.
+Talking early and often about these issues helps children make sense of what they are seeing and hearing and helps protect against harmful stereotyping in the aftermath of events.

 Middle School